-6.9 LOAD SHARING
+5.10.
+LOAD CURRENT SHARING

-d-pwer® dPOL converters are equipped with a patented active digital current share function.
+The DP7007 is equipped with a patented active digital current share function.
 Setting up for current sharing requires both hardware and software configuration actions.

-To set up dPOL hardware for the current sharing, interconnect the CS pins of the dPOLs that are to share the load in parallel.
-The digital signal transmitted over the CS line sets output currents of all dPOLs to approximately the same level (one dPOL will actually share more unequally than the others).
+To set up for the current sharing, interconnect the CS pins of the dPOLs that are to share the load in parallel.
+This pulse width modulated digital signal drives the output currents of all dPOLs to approximately the same level (the dominant, or master dPOL will tend to carry slightly more of the load than the others).